Code-Institute-Submissions/MarcJPH-Milestone-Project-3/README.md

 ### Deployment

-This project is stored [GitPod]() and is hosted using [Heroku](https://kids-activities-project.herokuapp.com/).

-#### Deploying to GitHub Pages

-The website was deployed to GitHub pages via the below procedure:
-1. Log into **GitHub**.
-2. Locate and select the repository named [MarcJPH/Milestone-Project-3](https://github.com/MarcJPH/Milestone-Project-3).
-3. Near the top of the page select the **Settings** menu option.
-4. Select the **The GitHub Pages** menu option on the left hand side.
-5. Under Source, change the drop-down menu where None is labelled to **Master Branch**.
-6. This deploys the website and creates a link for the website in the GitHub pages section.
+The source code of the project is deployed to [GitPod](https://github.com/MarcJPH/Milestone-Project-3) and the web application is hosted using [Heroku](https://kids-activities-project.herokuapp.com/).
+Commiting and pushing updates to the master branch of the Github repository will also update the application on Heroku.

 #### Running the Project Locally